Covid-19 impact and update

 With an increasing share of people preparing food at home, combined with a growing preference for healthy food and the current low prices, the demand for salmon may increase in the retail segment going forward.

 ENSURING FINANCIAL STABILITY

 Following the outbreak of Covid-19, market uncertainty increased and prices have come down in all core markets, impacting the Group's earnings negatively.
-In November 2020, we were granted temporary amendment to our financial covenants on loan agreements with secured lenders through the third quarter of 2021.
-We were in compliance with the 11 temporary amended financial covenants at 31 December 2020.
-Our equity-ratio measured according to IFRS was 41% at year end 2020, while the equity-ratio according to covenants was 43%.
-See Note 6 for more information on loan agreements and the related financial covenants.
+In November 2020, we were granted temporary amendment to the financial covenants in our loan agreements with secured lenders through the third quarter of 2021.
+We were in compliance with the temporary amended financial covenants at 31 December 2020.
+Our equity-ratio measured according to IFRS was 41% at year-end 2020, while the equity-ratio according to covenants was 43%.

-Due to higher market uncertainty, the risk of losses on customer receivables has increased.
-Grieg Seafood has good routines for collecting and managing receivables, and we have an open dialogue with our customers.
-Countries highly dependent on tourism have been hit hard, and the US market has been impacted significantly due to their high share of HoReCa.
-The increased risk of loss is reflected in our accruals at the end of the quarter.
+Due to higher market uncertainty, the risk of bad debts has increased.
+Grieg Seafood has good routines for collecting and managing trade receivables, and we have an open dialogue with our customers.
+Countries highly dependent on tourism have been hit hard, and the US market has been badly affected due to the importance of the HoReCa segment.
+The increased risk of loss has been reflected in our accruals.

 Our investment target for 2020 was NOK 1 664 million.
 Total investments for 2020 ended at NOK 1 689 million, which include both the cash consideration related to the acquisition of Grieg Newfoundland and capital expenditures made in Shetland.
-In the current market climate with increased uncertainty, we continuously evaluate our investment projects.
-Low salmon prices and reduced market visibility, in addition to increased project complexity, has impacted the investment pace of our largest project, Grieg Seafood Newfoundland.
-The changes will not affect our on-growth capacity or our harvest ambitions.
+In the current, highly uncertain market climate, we continuously evaluate our investment projects.
+Low salmon prices and reduced market visibility, in addition to increased project complexity, has impacted the pace of investment in our largest project, Grieg Seafood Newfoundland.
+The changes will not affect our on-growth capacity or our harvesting targets.